Pyrrha-Platform/Pyrrha-Dashboard/README.md

 Currently the dashboard takes a device-centric view of the current readings.
 These readings can be correlated with a particular firefighter who was assigned the device.
 This separation is intentional at the moment in order to preserve identity privacy in the current implementation.
 This mapping, and the thresholds used by the system are controlled by the firefighter department medical professional.

-- Dashboard (`/`) - Lists the currently connected devices (by default, those named starting with "Prometeo-").
+- Dashboard (`/`) - Lists the currently connected devices (by default, those named starting with "Pyrrha-").
 It shows the latest reading for the device, whether from the database or from a WebSocket message.
 Devices with notifications that have been received in the last minute are highlighted.
 Devices with dangerous long-term averages are also highlighted.
 - Details (`/details/[device-mac]`) - Clicking into a specific device will show its current status and provide options for reading averages over time, such as 10, 30, and 60 minute averages, as well as 4 and 8 hour averages.
 - Events (`/events`) - List, edit, add, delete events.
 - Devices (`/devices`) - List, edit, add, delete devices.